ordina-jworks/ordina-jworks.github.io/_posts/2018-10-01-angular-state-management-comparison.md

 # Final score

 It's not easy to just say which solution is the all-time champion.
-Each of the competitors has it advantages and disadvantages.
+Each of the competitors has its advantages and disadvantages.
 These are the podium places for each round:

 Round | NGRX | NGXS | Akita | Plain RxJS